Theatre and Dance

 Bachelor of Fine Arts (B.F.A.)

-The bachelor of fine arts program dives deep into career-specific aspects, requiring a higher amount of credits than the bachelor of arts in order to prepare graduates for an artistic specialization.
+The bachelor of fine arts program dives deep into career-specific aspects, requiring a higher number of credits than the Bachelor of Arts in order to prepare graduates for an artistic specialization.

 Our goal is to promote artistic curiosity, exploration, innovation, experimentation, risk-taking and cross-discipline collaboration as we inspire our students, and the people of Wyoming to reflect, think and engage in the issues of our life and times.